ractivejs/ractivejs.github.io/legacy/0.3.9/Two-way binding.md

 By default, a Ractive instance will update its internal model based on user input, if you have `<input>`, `<textarea>` or `<select>` elements.

-If that's unhelpful for your app, you can disable it by passing `twoway: false` as an {{{createLink 'initialisation-options' 'initialisation option'}}}.
+If that's unhelpful for your app, you can disable it by passing `twoway: false` as an [initialisation option](initialisation-options.md).

 ## `<input>` elements